Sea Wolf (missile): Fire control

 The standard mode is fully automated and uses radar tracking.
 Target detection is carried out using the ship's surveillance radars.
 In the Type 22- and Sea Wolf-equipped Leander class, this was the radar Type 967–968 combination; the D-band Type 967 providing long-range surveillance and the E-band Type 968 providing short-range target indication.
 On the Type 23 frigates, these functions have been taken over by the Type 996 3D surveillance radar.
 Target data is processed by the ship's computers and when the system is live, targets are automatically assigned and engaged automatically (although this can be over-ridden by the Missile Director (MD) in the Operations Room).

 When a target is to be engaged, the ship's computer slews one of the two Sea Wolf trackers onto the target (there was a single tracker on a Sea Wolf Leander).
 Originally the Type 910, with an I-band radar, was used but this suffered from poor performance locking onto low-altitude targets hidden in the background sea clutter in the Falklands War.
 Low-level targets had to be engaged using the 910's secondary TV mode to manually track the target.
 The lighter Type 911 supplanted the Type 910, adding a second radar (a K-band set based on the Blindfire tracker of the Rapier missile, to control engagements at low level) and was fitted in the 7th Type 22 Frigate onwards.
 Unlike Type 910, Type 911 does not have any TV function; the TV camera is retained only to allow the Missile Director to visually confirm targets and to provide a record of engagements.

-When lock has been achieved with the missile tracker a round is fired and tracked by a pair of radio beacons in the missile's tail.
+As the Leander and Type 22 classes did not possess a 3D radar set, the altitude of the target had to be acquired by the tracker itself by vertically scanning the airspace on the bearing given by a target indication radar (Type 967–968) until a target lock could be acquired.
+When lock has been achieved by the missile tracker and the system's rules of engagement were fullfiled, a round is fired and tracked by a pair of radio beacons in the missile's tail.
 The ship-board system constantly measures the angle differences between the target and the missile and issues guidance commands to the missile through an Automatic Command to Line of Sight (ACLOS) device transmitting on a microwave link controlling the rear fins of the missile.
 It is possible for a tracker to control a salvo of two missiles.
 The radar and CCTV guidance system were developed by Marconi Radar at Great Baddow, Essex.
+The guidance receiver was developed and built by Plessey Avionics and Communications in Ilford, Essex.